-The chair of the Department Curriculum and Assessment Committee with the Associate Department Head for Graduate Programs will be responsible for tracking student's progress through their degree program and will provide timely notices of approaching deadlines.
-Failure to comply with these requirements may result in a recommendation to the Department Head that the student's future registration be blocked.
-A student may request an extension of a deadline by written request from the Advisory Committee Chair to the Associate Department Head for Graduate Programs.
+The Associate Department Head for Graduate Programs will be responsible for tracking student progress through the degree program and will provide timely notices of approaching deadlines.
+Failure to comply with degree program requirements may result in blocked registration.
+A student may request an extension of a deadline by written request from the student and Major Professor to the Associate Department Head for Graduate Programs and the Department Head.

-REQUIREMENT

-COMPLETION SEMESTER
+REQUIREMENT COMPLETION SEMESTER ¥

 M.S.
 Ph.D.

+Identify Major Professor 1 st 1 st

 Committee Formation 2 nd 3 rd

-Degree Plan 2 nd 4 th
+Degree Plan 🌣 2 nd 4 th

 Research Proposal Submitted 3 rd 4 th

 Preliminary Exam - 6 th

 Exit Seminar Last Semester Last Semester

-Final Exam Established by major, Professor, and committee Established by major, Professor, and committee
+Final Exam Established by Major Professor, and Committee Established by Major Professor, and Committee

-^{}Times are semesters after first enrollment and include summer semesters.
+¥ Data in table indicate semesters after first enrollment and include summer semesters.

-^{&#}x27;This requirement is mandated by the College of Agriculture and Life Sciences and non-compliance will result in blocking from registration.
+This requirement is mandated by the College of Agriculture and Life Sciences and non-compliance will result in blocking from registration.